 Gambling on earnings means that you sit through earnings without any profit cushion so that you hazard the consequences of a -30% overnight gap down on you.
 Why would anybody do that unless he is a true gambler.

-Remember you should act like the casino and not the gambler!
+Remember to be the casino and not the gambler!

-However if you have a large profit cushion you can sit through earnings with a reduced size.
-Always position size so that a potential -30% earnings move against you would not make you blink!
+However if you have a large enough profit cushion you can sit through earnings with a reduced size.
+Always position size in a way so that a potential 30% earnings reaction against you would not make you blink!

 I’d go so far and say that a earnings gambler will never be a net profitable full time trader.